Noble Group nets less than expected from oil unit sale to Vitol

-In a statement, Noble Group said net proceeds from the sale of Noble Americas Corp (NAC) to Vitol were expected to be about $400 million.
+In a statement, Noble Group said net proceeds from the sale of Noble Americas Corp (NAC) to Vitol were estimated at about $400 million.

 In October, Hong-Kong based Noble said gross proceeds from the deal would be about $1.42 billion and it expected to make about $580 million after repaying loans.

-Noble said the lower return on the sale that closed on Jan.
-12 was “primarily due to operating losses of NAC from Oct.
-1 2017 to the closing date.”
+Noble said the lower return on the sale was “primarily due to operating losses of NAC from 1 October 2017 to the closing date.”

-The Singapore-listed company, which had a market capitalization of $6 billion in early February 2015, was plunged into crisis after a report by blogger Iceberg Research later that month questioning its accounting.
+The Singapore-listed company, which had a market capitalisation of $6 billion in early February 2015, was plunged into crisis after a report by blogger Iceberg Research later that month questioning its accounting.

 Noble stood by its accounts and rejected the report’s allegations but coupled with a major commodities downturn, the firm was unable to recover investor confidence.